 Notice in Isaiah 53, we are given a glimpse of our Messiah!
 (Please read it, if you haven't done so.)
 When YHWH caused the Messiah to be born as a human being indelibly linked to God as if by some invisible umbilical cord.
 He sent Him NOT to start any "religion" or to change the rules; but rather, to proclaim the Kingdom of YHWH and to expound upon and reiterate His Father's Divine Instructions and do everything His Father commanded (see Luke 4:43, Luke 8:1; also Acts 24:14 and Acts 28:23).
 As a human (albeit, with a Divine nature,* He did not have the right to change anything His Father ever commanded.
 He came to explain and show YHWH's people how to properly obey and, and to reveal that man had been adding to the Word, thus binding people in man-made legalism and dogma.

 Yes, we can say that Y'shua was ELOHIM because he was YHWH's "arm" (you cannot separate the "arm" from the body - Isaiah 53:1).
-But he also was a HUMAN who did NOT come to replace YHWH as ELOHIM!
+But he also was a HUMAN who was born and died (GOD cannot be born or die!) ... a HUMAN who did NOT come to replace YHWH as ELOHIM!
 He came to proclaim the Kingdom of YHWH and do everything His Father commanded (Luke 4:43, 8:1; Acts 24:14, 28:23)...and then he martyred himself as our Final SIN Sacrifice/Offering, thus abolishing the need for the deaths of innocent animals to atone for man's sins!
 In the meantime, Yeshua raised the dead, healed the sick, turned water into wine, calmed the storms, and somehow disappeared from a sealed tomb after His death.
-He came in the power of the Father for He was, as stated earlier, an "arm of YHWH (see Isaiah 53:1 and Acts 10:36-48), which made Him ONE with the Father.
+He came in the power of the Father for fe was, as stated earlier, an "arm of YHWH (see Isaiah 53:1 and Acts 10:36-48), which made Him ONE with the Father.

-Notice Yeshua never said that ANYTHING concerning proper worship of His Father would change after the Resurrection.
-For instance, He never once suggested that believers would be allowed to ignore the Seventh Day Sabbath (which is a SIGN between YHWH and His people - Ezekiel 20: 11; also see Exodus 20:8-11, Isaiah 56:2-7, Isaiah 58:13-14, and Isaiah 66:23).
-He never said He came to bring "Christianity" which should be splintered into nearly 40,000 denominations...a religion that teaches God's laws are a "curse" and that "Jesus" came to abolish the law.
+Notice Yeshua never said that ANYTHING concerning proper worship of his Father would change after the Resurrection.
+For instance, he never once suggested that believers would be allowed to ignore the Seventh Day Sabbath (which is a SIGN between YHWH and His people - Ezekiel 20: 11; also see Exodus 20:8-11, Isaiah 56:2-7, Isaiah 58:13-14, and Isaiah 66:23).
+He never said he came to bring "Christianity" which should be splintered into 40,000 denominations...a religion that teaches God's laws are a "curse" and that "Jesus" came to abolish the law.
 He kept the Seventh Day holy, He celebrated the feasts, and He ate only kosher foods.
 He never once suggested His followers should do otherwise.